Cadastre

 Cadastral survey information is often a base element in Geographic Information Systems (GIS) or Land Information Systems (LIS) used to assess and manage land and built infrastructure.
 Such systems are also employed on a variety of other tasks, for example, to track long-term changes over time for geological or ecological studies, where land tenure is a significant part of the scenario.

 The cadastre is a fundamental source of data in disputes and lawsuits between landowners.

 Land registration and cadastre are both types of land recording and complement each other.

-Definition
+By clearly assigning property rights and demarcating land, cadasters have been attributed with strengthening state fiscal capacity and economic growth.